GoogleCloudPlatform/cluster-toolkit/README.md

 ## Blueprint Validation

-The Toolkit contains "validator" functions that perform basic tests of the blueprint to ensure that deployment variables are valid and that the HPC environment can be provisioned in your Google Cloud project.
+The Toolkit contains "validator" functions that perform basic tests of the blueprint to ensure that deployment variables are valid and that the AI/ML and HPC environment can be provisioned in your Google Cloud project.
 Further information can be found in [dedicated documentation](docs/blueprint-validation.md).

 ## Enable GCP APIs

-In a new GCP project there are several APIs that must be enabled to deploy your HPC cluster.
+In a new GCP project there are several APIs that must be enabled to deploy your cluster.
 These will be caught when you perform `terraform apply` but you can save time by enabling them upfront.

 See